What is Gestational Diabetes And How Does It Affect Pregnancy?

 Gestational diabetes may increase your chances of:

-- having high blood pressure and too much protein in the urine.
+- having high blood pressure and too much protein in the urine

-- having surgery—called a cesarean section or c-section—to deliver your baby because your baby may be large.
+- having surgery—called a cesarean section or c-section—to deliver your baby because your baby may be large

-- becoming depressed.
+- becoming depressed

-Dr Chong adds, "Often GD is not severe and often asymptomatic.
+“Often GD is not severe and often asymptomatic.
 If not controlled well, the patient may develop high blood pressure in pregnancy and it may affect the growth of the foetus.
 Long-term risks include the increased risk of GD in subsequent pregnancies and that of diabetes mellitus later in life.”

 Is there a cure for gestational diabetes?